-In scenarios 1 and 2, the results of all the methods were almost indistinguishable.
-Even in Scenario 2, where high correlations made estimation very challenging, neither Backtracking nor the iterated Lasso fits picked up any false interactions, though all the methods struggled to identify the important main effects.
+In scenarios 1 and 2, the results of the methods were almost indistinguishable except that the screening approach performed far worse in scenario 1 where it tended to select several false interactions which in turn hampered the selection of main effects and resulted in a much larger prediction error.

-The results of scenarios 3--5, where the signal contains interactions, are given in Table~\ref{tab:sim_results}.
+The results of scenarios 3--5, where the signal contains interactions, are more interesting and given in Table~\ref{tab:sim_results}.
 For each scenario, method and SNR level, we report 5 statistics. `$L_2$-sq' is the expected squared distance of the signal $\mb{f}^*$ and our prediction functions $\hat{\mb f}$ based on training data $(\mb Y_\mathrm{train}, \mb X_\mathrm{train})$, evaluated at a random independent test observation $\mb x_{\mathrm{new}}$:

 `FP Main' and `FP Inter' are the numbers of noise main effects and noise interaction terms respectively, incorrectly included in the final active set. `FN Main' and `FN Inter' are the numbers of true main effects and interaction terms respectively, incorrectly excluded from the final active set.